What is an Individual Voluntary Arrangement (IVA)?

 What are the Fees Involved with an Individual Voluntary Arrangement?

 IVA fees will depend upon the level and complexity of your debt.
-On average, they often cost around £4,000+, which is charged by the Insolvency Practitioner and is factored into the overall payment plan, and is spread over a period of months or years.
+On average, they often cost around £4,000+, which the Insolvency Practitioner charges is factored into the overall payment plan, and is spread over a period of months or years.

 Do You Need Help and Advice with your IVA?

-For help and advice on an Individual Voluntary Arrangement please get in touch with us on 08000 746 757.
+For help and advice on an Individual Voluntary Arrangement, please contact us on 0800 074 6757.